funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 For issue number 2, there was no fast hack but to compress the outputs of each executor node before sending them over the network.
 Sometimes the data structure was a dataframe with mixed data types, sometimes it was just a `NumPy matrix`.
 But most often they were time series data.

-One very interesting property of time series data is that consecutive values in a time series are often closer to one another.
+One very interesting property of time series data is that **consecutive values in a time series are often closer to one another**.
 But it does not imply that values that are far-apart are not close to one another.
 Most contemporary time series compression algorithms take advantage of this fact while coming up with a compression algorithm.

 In this post, I will only show how to compress time series with `floating point` numbers instead of generalizing to integers and timestamps.
 While it is easier to compress integer values in a time series using either [`delta encoding`](https://en.wikipedia.org/wiki/Delta_encoding) or [`dictionary encoding`](https://parquet.apache.org/docs/file-format/data-pages/encodings/), these strategies do not work with floating points because, difference of 2 64-bit floats is still a 64-bit float while a difference between 2 64-bit ints can even be a 8-bit int if the values are close to one another.

 Or, if there are very few unique integer values one can also use dictionary encoding.
 On the other hand, floats are "infinite".

-Common floating point compression algorithm assumes that floats that are closer to one another in terms of absolute values, are also closer to one another in terms of their binary representations.
-While this might hold true in certain cases but in general this is not true.
+**Common floating point compression algorithm assumes that floats that are closer to one another in terms of absolute values, are also closer to one another in terms of their binary representations.
+While this might hold true in certain cases but in general this is not true.**

 But anyways, our focus for this post will be on `XOR compression`, which works on this assumption.